Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 In each of the above problems, what if the underlying probabilities/distributions are unknown?
 Is it still possible to obtain good performance guarantees?
 In order to address this question formally, we utilize the framework of \emph{online learning}.
 Here, the algorithm interacts with an unknown-but-fixed input distribution $\calD$ over multiple time periods.
 In each period $t =1,\cdots T$, the online algorithm comes up with a solution/policy $\sigma^{t}$ to the stochastic problem and receives some {\em feedback} based on the performance of $\sigma^t$ on the (unknown) distribution $\calD$.

 The type of feedback received is a crucial component in this learning-based framework.
 The simplest setting is {\em full feedback}, where the algorithm receives one sample from every random variable (r.v.).
 However, this is unrealistic for stochastic problems because the policy $\sigma^t$ in period $t$ only observes the r.v.s corresponding to some {\em subset} of the items.
 For example, in series testing, $\sigma^t$ tests the $n$ components in some order until the first non-working component is found: if the first $k-1$ components are working and the $k^{th}$ component is not working then we would only observe the outcomes/samples of the first $k$ r.v.s (and the remaining $n-k$ r.v.s are unobserved).
-In this paper we consider the more natural setting of {\em semi-bandit feedback}, where in each period $t$, the algorithm only receives samples from the r.v.s that the policy $\sigma^t$ actually observed.
-We further study more restricted feedback models— {\em censored} and {\em binary} feedback—that naturally arise in applications like revenue management and posted pricing, respectively.
+In order to address this aspect, we consider the more natural setting of {\em semi-bandit feedback}, where in each period $t$, the algorithm only receives samples from the r.v.s that the policy $\sigma^t$ actually observed.
+We further study two other restricted feedback models— {\em censored} and {\em binary} feedback—that naturally arise in applications like revenue management and posted pricing, respectively.

 Our goal is to minimize the expected \emph{regret} of the online algorithm, which is the difference between the total $T$-period objective of our algorithm and the optimum (which knows the distribution $\calD$).
 Obtaining $o(T)$ regret dependence with respect to $T$ means that our online algorithm, which doesn't know $\calD$, asymptotically approaches the optimum.
 An additional difficulty arises from the fact that many problems that we consider are NP-hard (e.g., knapsack and submodular optimization).
-In such cases, we cannot hope to approach the optimum (via a polynomial algorithm).
+In such cases, we cannot hope to approach the optimum via a polynomial algorithm.
 Here, we use the notion of $\alpha$-regret, where the online algorithm approaches the $\alpha$ approximately optimal value.
-Our main result is a general method for transforming any offline $\alpha$-approximation algorithm (with known distributions) to an online learning algorithm with $\alpha$-regret of $\widetilde{O}(\sqrt{T})$.
-It is well-known that the $\sqrt{T}$ regret bound cannot be improved, even in very special cases.
-Our method works for a wide range of stochastic problems that satisfy a natural \emph{monotonicity} condition.
-This includes all the above examples as well as several other fundamental stochastic optimization problems.